kodecocodes/i10t/03-xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 If nothing was inserted, there is no selection.
 In that case, this code falls back to the old method of setting an insertion at the top of the file.

 Build and run, select some text in the editor, and launch the extension.
-This time, you’ll see the new text ends up selected;
+This time, you’ll see the new text ends up selected:

 ![width=80% bordered](./images/successful-figlet-test.png)